 - Inspect the sensor for physical damage.
 If the sensor’s resistance and wiring are both in good condition, inspect the sensor itself for any physical damage or signs of wear.

-Check ABS Sensor with Voltmeter
+How to Check ABS Sensor with Voltmeter

 Using a voltmeter is another way to check your ABS sensor for issues.
 Here’s how to do it: